jomsh0/s3-log/README.md

 ## Use an S3 bucket to log traffic to an arbitrary webpage

-The concept uses two buckets, in fact.
-One stores a publicly accessible tracking pixel, and has Amazon S3's built-in access logging enabled.
-The other bucket stores the logs (storing logs on the bucket being logged results in a vicious cycle, as the logging itself accesses the bucket, generating more logs).
+The concept uses two buckets: one stores the logs, and the other stores a publicly accessible tracking pixel and has Amazon S3's built-in access logging enabled.
+(Storing logs on the bucket being logged results in a vicious cycle, as the logging itself accesses the bucket, generating more logs.)

 The actual referrer is stored in the query of the tracking pixel request (presumably placed there by JavaScript using the `document.referrer` API).
 The